sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 showAuthor: false

 description: |
-    This page is a bit about me: where I'm from to what I've been up to,

-    what I'm doing to what I'm interested in, and where I'm going.
+    This page is a bit about me: where I'm from to what I've been up to, what I'm doing to what I'm interested in, and where I'm going.

-    definitely a page where the words "stay tuned" applies!
+    Definitely a page where the words "stay tuned" applies!
     💁‍♂️💭
 ---